Surface weather analysis: Station model used on weather maps

 When analyzing a weather map, a station model is plotted at each point of observation.
 Within the station model, the temperature, dewpoint, wind speed and direction, atmospheric pressure, pressure tendency, and ongoing weather are plotted.
 The circle in the middle represents cloud cover; fraction it is filled in represents the degree of overcast.
 Outside the United States, temperature and dewpoint are plotted in degrees Celsius.
 The wind barb points in the direction from which the wind is coming.
 Each full flag on the wind barb represents 10 kn of wind, each half flag represents 5 kn.
 When winds reach 50 kn, a filled in triangle is used for each 50 kn of wind.
 In the United States, rainfall plotted in the corner of the station model are in inches.
 The international standard rainfall measurement unit is the millimeter.
 Once a map has a field of station models plotted, the analyzing isobars (lines of equal pressure), isallobars (lines of equal pressure change), isotherms (lines of equal temperature), and isotachs (lines of equal wind speed) are drawn.
+The abstract weather symbols were devised to take up the least room possible on weather maps.

 Synoptic scale features

 A synoptic scale feature is one whose dimensions are large in scale, more than several hundred kilometers in length.
+Migratory pressure systems and frontal zones exist on this scale.